 But, there is hope for those desiring more aggressive results.
-There are a handful of non-surgical procedures that are showing promising results.
+There are a handful of non-surgical procedures that are showing promising results for neck creases and tech neck lines.
 One, in particular, is even impressing Dr. Macrene, a celebrity-beloved dermatologist famously known for her conservative, light hand when it comes to treatments and procedures.

 “Profound is the most powerful nonsurgical device for the neck,” she says.
-It’s a microneedle radiofrequency treatment that significantly tightens the neck.
-“Other devices have less downtime but are a bit less effective,” says Dr. Macrene.
+It’s a microneedle radiofrequency treatment that significantly tightens neck skin.
+“Other neck firming devices have less downtime but are a bit less effective,” says Dr. Macrene.
 If your interest is piqued, ask your dermatologist if the treatment is a good fit for you.

 No matter how you feel about your neck, know that it’s doing its best, given all the technology-based woes we’re throwing at it.
 But hopefully a few of these ideas, products, or tools will help you feel more confident.
 “One of my biggest regrets…is that I didn’t spend my youth staring lovingly at my neck,” said Ephron in the opening chapter of I Feel Bad About My Neck.
 So maybe tonight (and hopefully beyond that), if you can, be grateful for your lovely neck–if only to honor Ephron.